hikari-crescent/hikari-crescent/docs/guides/index.md

     ---

-    Locales are used to localize your bot for different langauges.
+    Locales are used to localize your bot for different languages.

 </div>